TechnologyBrewery/prime/README.md

     </listener>
 ```

 2.)
-Ensure that you have [Krausening](https://bitbucket.org/cpointe/krausening) configured, and configure values in the Krausening-managed `prime.properties`:
+Ensure that you have [Krausening](https://bitbucket.org/cpointe/krausening) configured, and specify properties in the Krausening-managed `prime.properties`:

 The following property is required:
 ```